marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 2010-01-07  24.79  25.24  24.73  24.91      21.80  3200800        0.0             0
 ```

-Basically, the query is performed from the current UTC datetime back till the required range is obtained.
-The raw data is then stored in a dedicated CSV, for each symbol.
-In further queries are performed, if the CSV already exists, at first the data are read from it and only for the missing date range a new query toward the provider is performed.
-In case of a new query, the new data are integrate with the CSV one, and re-stored into the same CSV.
+Basically, the query is performed for the required window starting from the current UTC datetime.
+The raw data are then stored in a local dedicated CSV, for each symbol.
+These CSVs provide the starting points further queries.
+Specifically, if the application request again the data, at first the data are read from the dedicated CSV, and only for the missing date-range a new query, toward the data provider, is performed.
+The new data, them, are integrated within the dedicated CSV one.

 #### Data cleaning

-As said, the raw data are stored in to CSV.
-A cleaning procedure is performed only on the data before the utilization in the training, test, prediction phases.
+As said, the raw data are stored into a CSV.
+A cleaning procedure is performed only once the data are being used in the training, test, or prediction phase.
 The only abnormality in the data is the presence of two columns, Dividends and Stock Splits, composed of only 0 values.
-Therefore, these columns are dropped in a dedicated clean function that detects columns with all equal values.
+Therefore, these columns are removed in a dedicated clean function that detects columns with all equal values.

 ```python
 def is_unique(s):